PoCInnovation/Workshops/software/13.Rust/README.md

 All the required information to install dependencies can be found in [SETUP.md](./SETUP.md).

-> :bulb: We recommend you to follow the [Tour of Rust](https://tourofrust.com/index.html) for this workshop.
+> 💡 We recommend you to follow the [Tour of Rust](https://tourofrust.com/index.html) for this workshop.

 ## Introduction to Rust